Mesa Spousal Maintenance Attorneys

 The court considers:

-- The standard of living that the couple enjoyed during their marriage
+• The standard of living the couple enjoyed during their marriage

 Courts compare both spouses’ resources and earning capacity and determine the paying spouse’s ability to financially support both parties.
 The court also looks at ways the spouse seeking maintenance contributed to the earning capacity, education, and career opportunities of the paying spouse.
 In Arizona, the final decision on spousal support rests with the judge.